Bovhasselt/Virusgame/README.md

     sudo apt install cmake git libsdl2-dev libsdl2-gfx-dev

-For example for a Mac probably something like (run 'brew search sdl' to see which are available):
+For a Mac probably something like (run 'brew search sdl2' to see which are available):

     brew install cmake git sdl2 sdl2_gfx